 Paul is a CERTIFIED FINANCIAL PLANNER™ certificant and an IRS Enrolled Agent, as well as a member of the Financial Planning Association of Georgia.
 A frequently quoted expert for national publications, Paul’s thoughts on financial topics have appeared in The Wall Street Journal, Forbes, Reuters and Kiplinger, among many other publications.

-Paul is the author or co-author of many articles for the firm’s Sentinel newsletter, including:
+Paul was a frequent contributor to the firm's daily blog, "Current Commentary," during its run from 2009 to 2021.
+He is also the author or co-author of many articles for the firm’s Sentinel newsletter, including:

 A graduate of New York University’s Stern School of Business, Paul holds degrees in finance and accounting.